Best movie mistakes of 1999

 Continuity mistake: Terence Stamp takes out a pursuing vehicle by reversing his own car into it at high speed and pushing it over a cliff.
 When he subsequently drives off, amazingly there's no damage at all to the rear of his car.
 Shortly before, it is peppered with gunshot holes which mysteriously disappear.

-Other mistake: During the scene where the Japanese are being rounded up and taken to the Internment Camp, the camera is panning over the crowds of people walking down the street.
-Half way through this scene, there is a woman and a little girl, who seems to be carrying a stuffed Elmo!
-I rewound the tape several times to get a better look, but it looks a LOT like a furry red stuffed animal with white googly eyes!
-Has anyone else noticed this?
+Other mistake: During the scene where the Japanese are being rounded up and taken to the internment camp, the camera is panning over the crowds of people walking down the street.
+Half way through this scene, there is a woman and a little girl, who seems to be carrying a stuffed Elmo, hardly appropriate for the time period.

 Factual error: When Suzanna and Lisa are at Daisy's house, Daisy lays out money for Lisa so that she can get pancakes, and the bill she laid down is one of the NEW bills.
 This movie is set in the 60s so of course they wouldn't have the new bills, considering they didn't start making them until 1998.